ishay320/esp8266_IRremote/README.md

 to your wifi.

-if you wish to connect the LED to different pin its in:
+if you wish to connect the IR LED to different pin its in:

 ```C
 const uint16_t kIrLed = 4;